folk-js/allio/README.md

 # Allio (Accessibility I/O)

 > [!IMPORTANT]
 > This is an experimental system to expose accessibility trees as read-write interfaces and augment existing apps with new UI affordances.
+Currently only macOS is supported but it is designed with cross-platform in mind.
 >
 > For more background and motivation see our [paper](https://folkjs.org/live-2025/).
 >
 > See also the [Contributing Guide](/CONTRIBUTING.md).

 Every GUI application must implement accessibility.
 It's not optional—there are legal requirements (ADA, WCAG, Section 508).
 Apple, Microsoft, and GNOME all have accessibility frameworks that apps expose.
 This creates a system-wide, cross-application API that developers can't opt out of.
-We believe this is under-explored for interoperability and under-advocated for [policy](https://www.eff.org/deeplinks/2019/10/adversarial-interoperability).
+We believe this is an under-explored space for interoperability and under-utilized among [policy advocates](https://www.eff.org/deeplinks/2019/10/adversarial-interoperability).

 ## Open Problems